 - Within medicine, direct commissions are available in the following medical fields: doctors, nurses, dentists, allied health specialists, and health administrators.

 - Individuals with legal backgrounds who commission as JAG Officers incur a four-year active service commitment.
 Positions are available for those who want to serve on active duty full-time and those who would prefer to work part-time and serve with a Reserve or National Guard unit.

 - Chaplains will be commissioned at no higher a rank than captain, depending on their experience and qualifications.

 - The Chaplain Candidate Program is an option for people who want to join the military while concurrently completing their studies.
 Applicants will be commissioned as second lieutenants upon entry into the program.
 Following graduation, chaplains must obtain an ecclesiastical endorsement to be reappointed to active duty or to the Reserves or National Guard.

-Direct commissions are available to individuals with medical, legal, or chaplaincy backgrounds.
+Direct commissions are available to individuals with medical, legal, chaplaincy, or cyber backgrounds.

 - Individuals with legal backgrounds can commission as Judge Advocate General (JAG) officers.
 JAG officers accept their commission as a first lieutenant and go on to serve at least four years on active duty and four years in the Individual Ready Reserve.
 Within the first year of their service, JAG officers will receive a promotion.

 - Chaplaincy, in which you are the spiritual guide and pastor (of any denomination) for a group of soldiers, requires at least a three-year active commitment and five years in the Individual Ready Reserve.
 Chaplains commission as captains.
 Those who elect to serve on active duty will minister to and travel with a particular unit, even if the unit gets deployed.
 Those who elect to serve in the Army Reserve do not have to move with a unit, but instead minister to local Reserve and National Guard soldiers.